ssoehdata/ssoehdata/README.md

-- I’m @ssoehdata
+- I’m ssoehdata
-- I’m interested in DataScience/DataAnalysis/ML/HPC
+- Interested in DataScience/DataAnalysis/ML/HPC
-- I’m currently learning ...

 - 📫 How to reach me

 <!---